q8xj9gs8hs-a11y/fabric-mcp-docker/README.md

 # Make the directory that will be bind-mounted onto the fabric container
 mkdir -p "${HOME}/.fabric-config"

+# Install the patterns and strategies, and choose a vendor and default model
+docker run -it --rm -v "${HOME}/.fabric-config:/home/appuser/.config/fabric" minatogh/fabric --setup

 # Start both services
 docker compose up -d

-# Install the patterns and strategies, and choose a vendor and default model
-docker exec fabric fabric --setup
 ```

 Configure your `mcp.json`: